 Viet Nam, in addition, suggested Laos to invest more time and resources on additional data collection and improvement of applied impact assessment to address possible impacts across borders in “a more comprehensive manner”.
 It also recommended the development of “a comprehensive program for monitoring the impacts of the project during construction and operation stages”, according to the MRC.

-The project also came up with a new mechanism to deal with possible impacts of the dam during the construction and after the operation.
-It’s called a Joint Action Plan, which lies up measures for the post-prior consultation period and mechanisms for ongoing feedback, data exchange, and knowledge sharing between the developer and the MRC and stakeholders concerning the ongoing design, construction and operation.
+The project also developed a new mechanism to address potential impacts of the dam during construction and after operation.
+It’s called a Joint Action Plan, which outlines measures for the post-prior consultation period and mechanisms for ongoing feedback, data exchange, and knowledge sharing among the developer, the MRC, and stakeholders on the design, construction, and operation.

-The JAP was first developed during the consultation for the thirdly proposed dam project of Pak Beng.
+The JAP was first developed during the consultation for the third proposed Pak Beng dam project.

 “The purpose is to enhance existing measures to avoid, minimize and mitigate the potential for transboundary impacts, and to enhance the benefits of the projects and the sharing of knowledge and experience amongst the member countries,” according to the MRC when addressing the benefits of the JAPs of Pak Beng and Pak Lay.